Zero Waste Makeup: 14 Brands For Glamming Up & Going Green

-What started as small sustainable makeup made just for their founder Crissy’s personal use, developed into an advocate for green beauty standards.
+What started as small scale sustainable makeup made just for their founder Crissy’s personal use, developed into an advocate for green beauty standards.

 For every product, they use only food-grade, certified organic, cruelty-free, and vegan ingredients.
 Many of these of herb and plant oils to heal the skin itself, not just disguise it.

-Dab Herb’s zero waste products are all palm oil free (including free of palm oil derivatives).
+Dab Herb’s zero waste makeup products are all palm oil free (including free of palm oil derivatives).
 Ingredients are sourced from fair trade certified farmers and suppliers.